 Director of the Robotics Camp, Avelino Morais, has a Bachelor of Arts, Specializing in Early Childhood and Elementary Education.
 He was awarded a three year grant from the Network of Innovative Schools Program of Canada in 2003.
 With this grant, he was able to purchase the equipment necessay to start a robotics and technology program at his school.
 At present, Mr. Morais teaches an intensive science and technology program at the senior elementary level.

-Counselor Caitlin Patrick is currently studying Kindergarten/Elementary Education at McGill University.
-She has prior work experience tutoring students with a hands-on approach and has also participated in fieldwork with elementary level students.
-Caitlin believes her approach to learning will be encouraging while working at the Robotics Camp!
+Counselor Caitlin is currently entering her final year of the Kindergarten/Elementary Education program at McGill University.
+She has prior work experience tutoring students with a hands-on approach and has also completed fieldwork experiences with kindergarten and elementary level students.
+This is Caitlin’s second year working at the Robotics Camp as a camp counselor.
+Caitlin believes her approach to teaching and learning will be encouraging while working at the Robotics Camp!